libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## Edns-Client-Subnet Option

 The EDNS Client Subnet (OPTION-CODE 8 {{?RFC7871}}) Field-name is `ECS` and if FAMILY is neither IPv4 (`1`) nor IPv6 (`2`), its Field-value is the whole OPTION-VALUE as Base16.
-Otherwise, it consists of the textual IPv4 or IPv6 address ({{!RFC1035, Section 3.4.1}}, {{!RFC4291, Section 2.2}}), followed by a slash (`/`), followed by SOURCE PREFIX-LENGTH as Decimal value, followed by another slash, followed by SCOPE PREFIX-LENGTH as Decimal value.
+Otherwise, it consists of the textual IPv4 or IPv6 address ({{!RFC1035, Section 3.4.1}}, {{!RFC4291, Section 2.2}}), followed by a slash (`/`), followed by SOURCE PREFIX-LENGTH as Decadic value, followed by another slash, followed by SCOPE PREFIX-LENGTH as Decadic value.
 If SCOPE PREFIX-LENGTH is zero, it MUST be omitted together with the second slash.

 Examples: